Mars' moon lander to return Russia to deep space

 After such a long absence, Phobos-Grunt has become a test of Russia's space industry following a generation of brain drain and crimped budgets.
 A missed 2009 launch window for the mission was seen as the reason Lavochkin's former chief lost his job.

-This year, Russia's new space agency chief said Moscow had over-prioritised human space flight and must shift focus to projects with greater scientific and technological returns.
+This year, Russia's new space agency chief said Moscow had over-prioritized human space flight and must shift focus to projects with greater scientific and technological returns.

 "WORKING FROM SCRATCH"